PeronGH/comp319-revision/Exam_Outline.md

             *   Clear seperation of concerns
             *   Easier to port software (e.g., one UI platform to another)
             *   Loose coupling between view and model
-            *   Teamwork, one for VC (view & controller) code, another for business logic
+            *   Teamwork, one for VC (view & controller) code, another for model

         *   **Coupling between components:**
             *   View - Controller: Tight; controller processes input and instructs view to render